CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 [**R**](../../../apps/r-env-for-gis.md)

-* All R packages are provided in `r-env` module, inlcuding many that can be used for EO data processing, such as terra, CAST, raster, spacetime.
+* All R packages are provided in `r-env` module, including many that can be used for EO data processing, such as terra, CAST, raster, spacetime.

 [**Sen2Cor**](../../../apps/sen2cor.md)